huzhch7/CO2-ethane/README.md

 Calculating physical properties of C2H6-CO2 binary mixture.

  - To use install CoolProp for Python (https://github.com/CoolProp/CoolProp)
- - Make sure Python has corrected connected with Matlab (https://www.mathworks.com/help/matlab/ref/pyenv.html)
+ - Make sure Python has connected with Matlab (https://www.mathworks.com/help/matlab/ref/pyenv.html)
  - Two examples are given in the examples folder.
  - For the details of the model development, please refer to the paper.